analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 Shane Parrish: You grew up in a business family, and i'm curious as to what lessons you learned through that?

-Kunal Shah: In india we have a deep rooted caste system, where we had four casts.
+Kunal: In india we have a deep rooted caste system, where we had four casts.
 And one of the castes of the four casts is the business cast.
 For multiple generations, everybody in that caste has only done business.

 It's called the Vaishyas or the Baniya caste, and for this group of people, jobs are an unusual thing.